 If the person who is authorized to approve a claim is not available, the claim must be approved by the person to whom that person reports.
 In this situation, that means the approver must be the “two-up” (e.g. the provost, if the normal one-up is the dean, or the dean if the normal one-up is the chair).
 However, if there is an individual who is placed in an “acting” role and therefore taking over all the responsibilities of the approver (e.g. the assistant dean becomes the “acting dean”, or a professor becomes the “acting chair” of a department) then the individual in the “acting” role would be authorized to approve the claim since they are, in effect, taking over the responsibilities of that position.

-It should be noted that when the “one-up” approver is available, he/she cannot delegate this authority to someone else.
+It should be noted that when the “one-up” approver is available, they cannot delegate this authority to someone else.

 4. Responsibilities of Approver